zapier/visual-builder/docs/_build/fields/dynamic-dropdowns.md

 Before adding a dynamic dropdown, you should have:

-- A trigger, create action or search action that has dynamic dropdown field added.
+- A trigger, create action or search action that needs a dynamic dropdown field added.
 - A trigger or a resource that Zapier would use to make the API call that would get the values to populate the dynamic dropdown field.

 > **Note**: If a trigger is used, and the trigger is not to be made available to the end users, you can hide this trigger from the end users by setting `hidden:true` on the display object of the trigger definition.